U.S. Ambassador to Germany says he wants to 'empower conservatives'

 "I stand by my comments that we are experiencing an awakening from the silent majority — those who reject the elites and their bubble."

-Reinhard Bütikofer, a German member of the European Parliament, said Grenell would not be "very effective in his official function if he misunderstand his mission like that."
+Reinhard Bütikofer, a German member of the European Parliament, said Grenell would not be "very effective in his official function if he misunderstands his mission like that."

 The president's son Donald Trump Jr., meanwhile, countered the criticism Sunday evening.